There are so many reasons not to eat cows, but here are our top 10:

 6. Animal Agriculture Pollutes the Planet

-A staggering 51 percent or more of global greenhouse-gas emissions are caused by animal agriculture, according to a report published by the Worldwatch Institute.
+By some estimates, animal agriculture is responsible for more greenhouse gases than all of the world’s transportation systems combined.
 According to the United Nations, a global shift toward vegan eating is necessary to combat the worst effects of climate change.

 7. Even Cowboys Don’t Eat Cows Anymore